 - Absolute: with an absolute discharge you are released from the court absolutely on the day of discharge.
 You will not be supervised further.

 With less serious charges of theft, it is possible, to have the charge(s) withdrawn entirely pursuant to s.717 of the Criminal Code.
-If approved by the Crown and successfully completed criminal charges can be withdrawn, resulting in no criminal record.
+If approved by the Crown and successfully completed, criminal charges can be withdrawn, resulting in no criminal record.
+This may, however, require the offender to make an admission or take responsibility.

 It is important to remember that there is no guaranteed resolution for shoplifting charges.
 Sentencing is an individual process and the circumstances surrounding the offence and offender guide how your matter is resolved.
 Defence counsel can help you with this early on in the criminal process and will help you advocate for the best possible outcome for yourself.